 The Harvard Campaign is designed to embrace the future and to ensure Harvard’s leadership as it approaches its fifth century of education and inquiry in the pursuit of enduring truth.

-These numbers come from many sources, including the Harvard University Fact Book and the Annual Financial Report to the Board of Overseers of Harvard College.
-Sign up for the Daily Gazette to receive highlights about faculty news, research projects, staff developments, student life, and daily events in your inbox.
+These numbers come from many sources, including the Harvard University Fact Book, the Annual Financial Report to the Board of Overseers of Harvard College, and Harvard Public Affairs and Communications Reports and Publications.